petrenkonikita112263/xwiki-cherry-pick/README.md

 Configuration
 -----
 You should edit `xwiki-cherry-pick.py` and look in the "Globals" section.
-Here, you can define `workdir` which is the place where the git work directory is located.
+Here, you can define `workdir` which is the place where this script clones the repostories and does its job.
 By default, the value is `~/xwiki/backports`.
 You should keep the directory and not remove it to make future cherry-picks quicker.

 Installation
 -----